doihead/chipyard/ee194-lab/chipyardlab.md

 Let's run some commands!

 > *So far, we have been working on login servers.
 From this point on, we will be running some more compute-intensive commands on compute servers.
-Prepend all compute heavy commands (everything ran in the `vlsi/` directory & `sims/` directories) with `bsub -Is -q ee194` This submits the job to a special queue of compute servers for the class so we don't crash the login servers and mess up ongoing research work (or cause each other to lose valuable work :))*
+Prepend all compute heavy commands (everything ran in the `vlsi/` directory & `sims/` directories) with `srun` FIXME This submits the job to a special queue of compute servers for the class so we don't crash the login servers and mess up ongoing research work (or cause each other to lose valuable work :))*

 We'll be running the `CONFIG=RocketConfig` config (the `-j16` executes the run with more threads).
 All commands should be run in `$chipyard/sims/vcs`.
 Run
 ```
-<your username>@bwrcrdsl-#:$chipyard/sims/vcs $ bsub -Is -q ee194 make CONFIG=RocketConfig -j16
+<your username>@bwrcrdsl-#:$chipyard/sims/vcs $ srun make CONFIG=RocketConfig -j16
 ```
 > *Notes: [error] `Picked up JAVA_TOOL_OPTIONS: -Xmx8G -Xss8M -Djava.io.tmpdir=` is not a real error.
 You can safely ignore it.*